zettelyay/zettel-terminal-extension-twync/README.md

      server$ npm start     # For production
      ```

-Both projects are filled with some dummy implementations to show-case how to setup things, feel free to modify this as you like, or even start your own projects and follow the approaches in this seed project.

-For more information, please [contact the development](mailto:ahs502@gmail.com) team.
+For more information, please [contact the development team](mailto:ahs502@gmail.com).